lz2510/Tech/Behavior.md

 3. friend moved and post articles, cycle culture, beautiful nature, work life balance culture
 4. many tech companies in berlin

-### Do you know other programming languages?
+### Do you know any other programming languages?
 - know basis of java, python, golang
-- there are similar thins between languages? for example how to divide feature to differenct class, method? how to write test? how to interact with database?
+- there are similar thins between languages. for example how to divide feature to differenct class, method? how to write test? how to interact with database?

 ### how to identify priority